Eleanor Roosevelt

 Roosevelt was, in her time, one of the world's most widely admired and powerful women.
 Nevertheless, in her early years in the White House she was controversial for her outspokenness, particularly with respect to her promotion of civil rights for African Americans.
 She was the first presidential spouse to hold regular press conferences, write a daily newspaper column, write a monthly magazine column, host a weekly radio show, and speak at a national party convention.
 On a few occasions, she publicly disagreed with her husband's policies.
 She launched an experimental community at Arthurdale, West Virginia, for the families of unemployed miners, later widely regarded as a failure.
 She advocated for expanded roles for women in the workplace, the civil rights of African Americans and Asian Americans, and the rights of World War II refugees.

 Following her husband's death in 1945, Roosevelt pressed the United States to join and support the United Nations and became its first delegate to the committee on Human Rights.
 She served as the first chair of the UN Commission on Human Rights and oversaw the drafting of the Universal Declaration of Human Rights.
-Later, she chaired the John F. Kennedy administration's Presidential Commission on the Status of Women.
+Later, she chaired the John F. Kennedy administration's Presidential Commission on the Status of Women until her death in 1962.
 By the time of her death, Roosevelt was regarded as "one of the most esteemed women in the world"; The New York Times called her "the object of almost universal respect" in her obituary.
 In 1999, Roosevelt was ranked ninth in the top ten of Gallup's List of Most Widely Admired People of the 20th Century, and was found to rank as the most admired woman in thirteen different years between 1948 and 1961 in Gallup's annual most admired woman poll.
 Periodic surveys conducted by the Siena College Research Institute have consistently seen historians assess Roosevelt as the greatest American first lady.